113ll3/Ibmclouddocscli/plugins/admin/index.md

 ### Unbinding security groups
 {: #cliunbindsecgro}

-Unbinding the Default Staging group set from the two IBM-created security groups, `public_networks` and `dns`, disables global access to the outside network and must be used with caution and understanding of the ramifications it has on all staging apps in your environment.
+Unbinding the Default Staging group set from the two IBM-created security groups, `public_networks` and `dns`, disables global access to the outside network.
+Use caution and understand the ramifications it has on all staging apps in your environment.

 To unbind from a Default Staging security group set, use the following command:
 ```
 cf ba unbind-staging-security-group security-group
 ```